pengabutiken/Motala-Church/README.md

 - Add more boxes to the visit boxes

 # Testing
-I have sent the link to my two of my mates to act as "playtester" for the website and they found no bugs on the website after trying it for about 10 minutes.
+I have sent the link of my websit to my two of my mates to act as "playtester" for the website and they found no bugs on the website after trying it for about 10 minutes.
 They tried the features and tried on various browsers and on both PC and Iphone 12.
 This is understandable since the website is quite basic its just HTML code with some basic CSS.
+I'm sure the website would be riddled with bugs if the website had more features and had more coding languages incorperated.
 ## Bugs

 ### 1. Mobile responsiveness not working/ Media Query not working properly